trqphoenix/amongusprophunt/README.md

 # Among Us Prop Hunt Mod For Android (From android version 5 to 10 is compatible.
 Android version 11 _--may--_ not work)

+# WORK IN PROGRESS.
+DONT FOLLOW STEPS NOW UNLESS THIS LINE IS REMOVED!!!!!!

 ## _KEEP IN MIND :- dl means download, dling means downloading and dled means downloaded_

 I made this page to make it easier for you all to download and play Among Us Prop Hunt Mod.
 Simply follow instructions and you will be good to go.